Acute myeloid leukaemia (AML) prognosis

 Remember, your prognosis depends on many factors, not just on genetic abnormalities.
 Ask your doctor if you want to understand more.

-If you’ve been told you have a genetic mutation, remember:
+If you’ve been told you have a genetic change or mutation, remember:

-• Your prognosis depends on many other factors too, not just on the genetic mutations.
+- Your prognosis depends on many other factors too, not just on the genetic changes

 Knowing about the genetic mutations means that your treatment can be more tailored to your specific situation.
 Many people are told they have a high-risk genetic mutation and continue to have successful treatment and reach remission.

-Some genetic mutations are also helpful markers that can be monitored by your doctors to see how well you are responding to treatment and whether your AML is starting to relapse – in this way, they can provide early warning flags and help guide your treatment.
+Some genetic changes are also helpful markers that your doctors can monitor to see how well you are responding to treatment and whether your AML is starting to relapse.
+In this way, they can provide early warning flags and help guide your treatment.

 "I was devastated to hear I had a higher risk mutation.
 I had to shift my mindset, to see the mutation as a passport to one of the best treatments there is."